petr-kalinin/progtexts2/python_basics_en/1_if.rst

         print("off")

-Here you need to point where the condition is strict ("greater than" or "greater than or equal to", same with "less than"). problem it's said that AC turns on if the temperature is **strictly above** given (exactly "greater than", not "greater than or equal to") and the humidity is **not higher** than 80% (so it's "less than or equal to", not just "less than").
+Here you need to point where the condition is strict ("greater than" or "greater than or equal to", same with "less than").
+In the problem description it's said that AC turns on if the temperature is **strictly above** given (exactly "greater than", not "greater than or equal to") and the humidity is **not higher** than 80% (so it's "less than or equal to", not just "less than").

 .. task::